1whohears/Manhunt-1.18-Plus/README.md

 # Manhunt-1.18-Plus
- Manhunt Datapack based on Dream's Minecraft Challenge
+ Manhunt Datapack based on Dream's Minecraft Challenge.
+Tested on 1.18.2 and 1.19.

 ## How to Use